pkic/pkimm/categories/knowledge-and-training/_index.md

 #### Guidance

-Proper education plan is required to stay up to date with the development of the latest technologies, security practices, and controls that have impact on the public key infrastructure and its future development.
+Proper education plan is required to stay up to date with the development of the latest technologies, security practices, and controls that have impact on the PKI and its future development.

-The education plan should establish a robust base for the personnel to gain relevant knowledge that are out of scope of the internal training plan, but it should be aligned with it to ensure that the personnel is able to perform their duties and responsibilities.
+The education plan should establish a robust base for the personnel to gain relevant knowledge that are out of scope of the internal training plan, but should be aligned with it to ensure that the personnel are able to perform their duties and responsibilities.
 The education plan should cover:
 - Education requirements and prerequisites
 - Recommended education approach and methods
 - Approach to monitor and assess the education results